 6. For the purposes of the Transmission Provider Region, the LBA transmission loss percentages are calculated as the total LBA transmission losses divided by the total LBA peak data at that MISO peak hour for each Season.
 For purposes of a Local Resource Zone, the LBA transmission loss percentages are calculated as the total LBA transmission losses divided by the total LBA peak data at the LRZ peak hour for each Season.

 b.
 The Local Balancing Authority (LBA) transmission loss percentage shall apply to the LSE's applicable LBA Coincident Peak Demand and Local Resource Zone Peak Demand forecast to determine the LSE transmission losses.
-Behind-the-Meter-Generation Resources that are interconnected to the Transmission System shall be treated like other Resources with respect to transmission losses.
-Behind-the-Meter-Generation Resources that are not interconnected to the Transmission System and Demand Resources shall be adjusted to account for serving load without incurring transmission losses by grossing up the MW quantity of such resources by (1.0 + the appropriate LBA transmission loss percentage).
+Behind-the-Meter-Generation Resources that are interconnected to the Transmission System and are not a ZG Resource shall be treated like other Resources with respect to transmission losses.
+ZG Resources, Behind-the-Meter-Generation Resources that are not interconnected to the Transmission System and Demand Resources shall be adjusted to account for serving load without incurring transmission losses by grossing up the MW quantity of such resources by (1.0 + the appropriate LBA transmission loss percentage).

 Forecasted Demand Identification